 Stargazing tips

 Remember, light pollution is your enemy.
-As you start planning trips to catch these celestial shows, be sure to seek out a dark sky place by searching the International Dark-Sky Association’s website for locations.
+As you start planning trips to catch these celestial shows, be sure to seek out a dark sky place by searching the website of DarkSky International (formerly the International Dark-Sky Association) for locations.
 It also doesn’t hurt to consult annual weather reports to double-check whether or not you’ll have to contend with cloud cover.
 Once you’re there, head outside for about 45 minutes before the meteor shower hits its peak so your eyes can adjust to the dark.
 And don’t forget to bring chairs and blankets to stay comfy and cozy.